maciejg-git/litewind-alpine-documentation/components/dropdown.md

 ### Dropdown on hover

 To make dropdown menu open on hover set the `data-trigger-event` to `'hover'`.
-In hover mode there is short timeout before closing menu when the mouse leaves the trigger element.
+In hover mode there is short delay before closing menu when the mouse leaves the trigger element.

 {% render "example.liquid" example: "examples/dropdown-hover.liquid", tabs: examples.dropdownHover %}